 Spirituality can be an important element in overall well-being and in dealing with illness or injury.
 Chaplains with the University of Mississippi Medical Center and the state's only academic medical school are trained to minister to all, regardless of denomination or religious tradition.

 The hospital's interfaith chapel is a calming sanctuary for all seeking spiritual comfort.
-Located in the upper lobby off the main entrance, it is available from 8 a.m.-5 p.m.
-Monday–Friday and 10 a.m.-noon Sunday.
+Located in the upper lobby off the main entrance of University Hospital, it is available 8 a.m.–4:30 p.m., Monday–Friday.
 A quiet worship room across from the chapel is always open.

 Chaplains are available for counseling, religious rites and rituals, prayer, end-of-life and grief support, spirituality education, and cultural and ethics education.
 They also help offer insight into the issues surrounding life's meaning and purpose.

 Office hours for pastoral services are 8 a.m.–4:30 p.m., Monday–Friday.
 For more information, call (601) 815-2112.